Stencyl/stencylpedia/block-reference/flow/loops.md

 ![while-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/1%20-%20Loops/while.png)

 Runs the wrapped blocks while the given condition is `true`.
 If the condition is `false` to begin with, nothing will run.
+Make sure that the condition becomes `false` at some point during the evaluation of the loop (or use the `exit loop` block), otherwise it will result in an infinite loop that will crash your game.

 ```
 while([BOOLEAN]) {